-Cambridge National Sport Studies Mrs N Philpot Key contacts: Exam Board: OCR
+Cambridge National Sport Studies

+Key contacts: Mrs N Philpot

-Our Cambridge National in Sport Studies will encourage students to think for themselves about the study of sport and the application to real life practical sport, leadership and evaluation of the skills required.
-Students will study topics affecting sport through the Contemporary Issues Unit, both play and lead sporting activities, as well as having the chance to either explore the world of outdoor sport or the media.
+Our Cambridge National in Sport Studies will encourage students to think for themselves about the study of sport and the application to real life practical sport, leadership and evaluation of the skills required there.
+They will study topics affecting sport through the contemporary issues unit, both play and lead sporting activities, as well as having the chance to either explore the world of outdoor sport or the media.